 - Put the lid on, turn the valve to sealing, and select Pressure Cook or Manual for 2 minutes.
 It will take about 10 minutes to come to pressure and begin counting down.

 - When the cook time is over, turn the Instant Pot off and let sit for 2-3 minutes.

 - Gradually release the pressure by holding the valve open slightly, so that it releases gradually and not all at once.

-- Stir together the cream, corn starch and pesto.
-Turn the Instant Pot to saute, and add in the cream mixture.
-Stir and cook for 2 minutes or until sauce is thickened.
+- Stir together the cream and corn starch and stir into the pasta with the spinach, pesto and Parmesan.
+Turn the Instant Pot to saute.
+Cook and stir for 2 minutes or until sauce is thickened.

 Create an account easily save your favorite content, so you never forget a recipe again.

 Tried this recipe?